-Among The Source’s 15 tenants are Acorn, a wood-fired restaurant and cocktail bar owned by the team behind Oak at Fourteenth; Comida, a modern Mexican taqueria; CapRock Farm Bar, a crafted cocktail and juice bar; and Babettes Artisan Breads, a traditional French bakery.
-In the Commissary Space of the building are Meathead, a butcher; Americanum Provisions, a specialty produce market; and floral shop Beet & Yarrow.
-Tenants also include SVPER ORDINARY, a design store and exhibit space; The Proper Pour, an independent wine and spirits bottle shop, and Crooked Stave Artisan Beer Project, a cultish brewery specializing in funky and sour beers.
+Among The Source’s 15 merchants are Acorn, a wood-fired restaurant and cocktail bar owned by the team behind Oak at Fourteenth; Comida, a modern Mexican taqueria; and Babettes Artisan Breads, a traditional French bakery.
+Beet & Yarrow brings a keen eye to floral design and offers local, seasonal produce.
+Vendors also include SVPER ORDINARY, a design store and gallery space; The Proper Pour, an independent wine and spirits bottle shop, and Crooked Stave Artisan Beer Project, a cultish brewery specializing in funky and sour beers.
 Also setting up shop at The Source are Boulder-based Boxcar Coffee Roasters and Mondo Market, a cheese, spice, and specialty food store.
 RiNo Yacht Club rounds out the list serving cocktails, wine, beer, and small plates at the central bar.

 The Source offers a one-stop shopping experience for the food-obsessed while also providing some of Denver’s best artisans with an outlet for their crafts.
 The openness of the building speaks to its community-oriented philosophy.
 It was repurposed under the guidance of architect Stephen Dynia with a strong commitment to preserving its industrial identity while adapting it for its current use.
 The industrial design with clear layers of new materials complementing the original shell conveys the integrity and edginess both of the tenants themselves and of this new marketplace.

-The Source is a new generation urban market set in a former iron foundry that now houses a curated group of the most accomplished culinary tenants in the region.
+The Source is a new generation urban market set in a former iron foundry that now houses a curated group of the most accomplished culinary vendors in the region.
 It aims to be a draw for the local community as well as out-of-town visitors who can experience the best of what this region has to offer in an elevated environment.
-The Source is where guests get a great cup of coffee in the morning, buy all the necessities for creating a meal - a great bread, specialty foods and cheeses, outstanding produce, the highest quality meat, and have the best dining experience whether in the casual setting of Comida or the modern American food of Acorn.
+The Source is where guests get a great cup of coffee in the morning, buy all the necessities for creating a meal - a great bread, specialty foods and cheeses, outstanding produce, the highest quality meat - and have the best dining experience whether in the casual setting of Comida or enjoying Acorn's modern American fare.
 It’s a community that offers not only great food but also flowers, beer from a brewer with a cult-like following, cocktails created with ingredients crafted on a Colorado biodynamic farm, and a bottle shop that strives to be the equivalent of the Tattered Cover bookstore for booze.

 The Source is located at 3350 Brighton Boulevard in the River North neighborhood.
 Getting to the Source is easy: remember that Brighton Boulevard is simply a continuation of Broadway Boulevard - it switches at 31st.

-The tenants are two restaurants, a butcher, a baker, a produce purveyor, a florist, a coffee shop, a brewery, a distillery bar, a cheese shop, a gallery, a design store, a bank, and a bottle shop.
-A complete list is available in the tenant section, but what they do, the selection of crafts and offerings, is what the Source is about- a one stop shop for elevated food from all independent businesses.
+The vendors are two restaurants, a butcher, a baker, a produce purveyor, a florist, a coffee shop, a brewery, a bar, a cheese shop, a gallery, a design store, a bank, and a bottle shop.
+A complete list is available in the vendor section, but what they do, the selection of crafts and offerings, is what the Source is about- a one stop shop for elevated food from all independent businesses.

 The odds are yes, but you will need to do some scouting on your own.
 Each business at the Source operates independently and does its own hiring.
 Think about where you see yourself working and contact them directly -- or visit them in person with a resume.

 Yes.
-Both restaurants, Acorn and Comida, as well as the CapRock Farm Bar and the brewery, Crooked Stave, and the center bar, RiNo Yacht Club are all open to hosting private events.
+Both restaurants, Acorn and Comida, the brewery, Crooked Stave, and the center bar, RiNo Yacht Club are all open to hosting private events.
 Because each is an independent business, the best way to go about hosting an event there is to contact them directly and discuss your vision for the event.
 Contact information can be found on the vendors tab.